 Investing activities in the year ended December 31, 2019 are comprised of transaction costs with respect to our acquisition of PharmAkea less PharmAkea's book balance of cash on the date of acquisition.

-We had no investing activities in the six months ended June 30, 2020 and 2019 and the year ended December 31, 2018.
+We had no investing activities in the year ended December 31, 2018.

-Net Cash Provided by Financing Activities
+Net Cash (Used In) Provided by Financing Activities